Auquan/quant-quest-2/README.md

   > Eg. if your custom class is MyCustomFeature, and you want to access this via featureId='my_custom_feature',
   > you will import that class, and return this function as {'my_custom_feature': MyCustomFeature}

+### Prediction Function ###
+Combine all the features to create the desired prediction function.
+For problem 1, your prediction function should output the predicted FairValue(expected average of future values) over the next 5 minutes.
+Output of the prediction function is used by the toolbox to make further trading decisions.

 #3. **Available Feature Guide**